 Opera Neo Founder and Artistic Director Peter Kozma’s philosophy “has been applied rigorously to his company,” writes Pam Kragan of the San Diego Union-Tribune.
 “Opera is theater,” Kozma believes.
 “We need people who can capture the audience.
 But in our industry we have systematically removed the opportunities for young performers to develop individuality — to display a persona.”

 Along with a few like-minded collaborators, Kozma set out in 2012 to build a company where artistic individuality is identified, nurtured, and showcased in innovative productions that speak directly to today’s audiences.
-Since its founding, Opera Neo has grown from a scenes program into a fully-fledged opera company and professional training program, presenting three fully staged operas each summer, drawing over 600 young artist applicants, and receiving local and national media recognition as an innovator in the field.
+Since its founding, Opera Neo has grown from a scenes program into a fully-fledged opera company and professional training program, presenting a season of fully staged operas each summer, drawing hundreds of young artist applicants, and receiving local and national media recognition as an innovator in the field.

 Kozma’s work has been hailed as “free-spirited and inventive, showing an excellent grasp of the drama and the space."
 He has studied voice, conducting, and directing at the Franz Liszt Academy of Music in Budapest, The University of Texas at Austin, and the Mayer-Lismann Opera Centre in London.
 Additionally he has performed and trained professionally in flute and baroque recorder.
 His background has allowed him to bring a diverse range of experience, as well as a broadly-informed musical perspective into his innovative and energetic productions.

-Kozma’s conducting credits at Opera Neo include Le nozze di Figaro, Idomeneo, Die Zauberflöte, Eugene Onegin, La Cenerentola, The Merry Widow, Armide, Così fan tutte, Don Giovanni, Carmen, and Der Schauspieldirektor.
-He conducted the American premiere of Handel’s Faramondo at Ohio State University.
-He has also led performances with the Johann Strauss Symphony Orchestra Budapest, the Sándor Frigyes Chamber Orchestra, the Ars Classica Chamber Orchestra, and the Monor Youth Symphony.
+Kozma’s conducting credits at Opera Neo include La finta giardiniera, Le nozze di Figaro, Idomeneo, Die Zauberflöte, Eugene Onegin, La Cenerentola, The Merry Widow, Armide, Così fan tutte, Don Giovanni, Carmen, and Der Schauspieldirektor.
+He conducted the American premiere of Handel’s Faramondo at The Ohio State University.
+He has also led performances with the Johann Strauss Symphony Orchestra Budapest, the Sándor Frigyes Chamber Orchestra, the Ars Classica Chamber Opera, and the Monor Youth Symphony.